News from Home

-News from Home is a 1976 avant-garde documentary film directed by Chantal Akerman.
+News from Home is a 1976 French-language avant-garde documentary film directed by Chantal Akerman.
 The film consists of long takes of locations in New York City set to Akerman's voice-over as she reads letters that her mother sent her between 1971 and 1973 when Akerman lived in the city.
+Despite being relatively obscure, it has been featured in both Sight and Sound's director's and critic's poll to determine the greatest films of all time.

 Production

 In November 1971, at the age of 21, Belgian film director Chantal Akerman moved to New York City.
 There she took petty jobs, made films and befriended filmmakers such as Jonas Mekas and the cinematographer Babette Mangolte, who became one of her recurring collaborators.
 According to Akerman, she spent the period living "like a vagabond."
 Principal photography for News from Home took place in the summer of 1976, three years after Akerman had returned to Belgium and after she had achieved critical success with the 1975 film Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles.
 Locations chosen for News from Home correspond to the areas where Akerman used to take walks, which include the Times Square subway station and a long shot driving up Tenth Avenue from 30th to 49th Streets in Hell's Kitchen.
 Other scenes were filmed in Tribeca and on the Staten Island Ferry.
 The sound was not recorded along with the images, but was added later.